asheroto/choco.run/README.md

 **I hope everyone has enjoyed this extensive user guide :D**

+# Alternate method - disable Chocolatey prompts

+This method installs Chocolatey but also disables the Yes/No prompts when installing, upgrading, or uninstalling.

+Open PowerShell (as an Administrator) and run the following...
+ 1. `wget alt.choco.run -out c.cmd`
+ 2. `.\c.cmd`

+ # Troubleshooting

  If you get an error message regarding `-out`, run the above commands but replace `-out` with `-outfile`.

+ If you still have an issue, open up a web browser and navigate to [manual.choco.run](http://manual.choco.run).
+This is the exact command displayed on the Chocolatey website to install Chocolatey.
+Simply copy and paste the command into PowerShell as an Administrator.

 # The choco.run Inquisition